All topics

 Travelling and Pregnancy

-Published on 6 novembre 2024 at 8:00 / Updated on 19 novembre 2024 at 8:00
+Published on October 8, 2025 at 4:00 / Updated on October 28, 2025 at 8:00

 With careful preparation, travelling while pregnant can be safe, but the necessary precautions should be taken.
 The decision to travel should be made in consultation with your health care provider or a travel health clinic to discuss the destination, planned activities, and pregnancy-related complications, among other things.

-Foreign Resources
+Foreign resources

 Standards of medical care are not the same in all countries.
 These differences should be considered before travel.
 Find out about the health risks before you leave so you are not caught unprepared.
 Also, make sure that you have proper travel health insurance and carefully review the coverage.
 Some policies do not automatically cover pregnancy-related conditions or hospital care for premature infants.